 Google Docs allows users to share and edit documents (text, presentation, spreadsheet, form, drawing, table) amongst themselves.
 Please note that to use Google Docs, all collaborators must have a Google account, even while using it through Canvas.
-Also, your Canvas account must be authorized with Google to use Google Docs.
-Authorizing your account will allow Instrucutre (Canvas) to access stored files on your Google account.
+To set up a Google Docs collaboration, click on the Collaborations tab from the course menu.

 EtherPad is an open-source web service that allows for real-time document collaboration.
 The service is similar to Google Docs, but is only for text documents and does not require an account.